cassc/tinyevm/README.md

 └── example/example.py # Sample code in Python
 ```

-The contract `C` used in the above example is compiled from [data_structures.sol](https://github.com/cassc/evm-play/tree/main/contracts).
+The contract `C` used in this example is compiled from [data_structures.sol](https://github.com/cassc/evm-play/tree/main/contracts).